-The process takes 30 days, plus shipping time), depending on the date of the document and the town where it was issued.
-The shipping cost will be calculated automatically depending on the address you enter at the end of your order.
+This process can take 30-45 days (plus shipping time), depending on the date of the document and the town where it was issued.
+The shipping cost will be calculated automatically depending on the address you enter when finalizing your order.
 We ship anywhere in the world.
-Shipments to the USA or PR are through the federal mail and international shipments via FedEx®.
+Shipments to the U.S. or PR are through federal mail and international shipments via FedEx® or UPS®.

 What if I need to use the document abroad?

 In which language(s) is the document issued?

 PR government court documents are almost always only in Spanish.
 However, if you wish, you can order a Certified English Translation with us.
 The final price of the translation will depend on the number of pages of the document.
 Therefore, you should first consult with us so that we can give you an estimate of the total cost before ordering.